AlexandraJiang/alexandrajiang.github.io/index.md

 I am interested in computational methods and quantitative methods.
 I usually use large-scale social media data and survey data.
 I also want to try experiments in the future.

 I have a white Samoyed dog named Laifu (来福, Meaning: Happiness comes to our family).
 She now lives happily in Huai’an, Jiangsu, where I was born and raised.
 In my spare time, I like bodybuilding and watching movies. *Daisy*, *The Lord of the Rings*, *Star Wars*, and *Mission: Impossible* are my favorite ones.
+I am also a fan of *The Phantom of the Opera*.